lukas328/newsletter_department/README.md

 # Newsletter Department

 This project contains a small pipeline that fetches news and other information and assembles a simple newsletter.
 Besides articles and weather data it can include upcoming events gathered from Eventbrite and Google search using the OpenAI web search tool.
+Specific websites can be scanned for events and all results are filtered by an LLM before inclusion.
 The code is intentionally lightweight so that it can be executed locally without additional infrastructure.

 ## Setup